geoscixyz/em/content/case_histories/mt_isa/interpretation.rst

 Enhanced
 --------

-We continue in more depth into the interpretation at a finer resolution with horizontal depth sections at 125 m below topography (:numref:`MtIsa_3D_Model_Plan`).
+We continue in more depth into the interpretation at a finer resolution with horizontal sections at 125 m below topography (:numref:`MtIsa_3D_Model_Plan`).
 The labels are the same as in the general section, but here the siltstones are divided into two subsections: B1 and B2.
-The easterly located Moondara Siltstone (B1) is separated from the
-Native Bee Siltstone (B2) by the resistive Eastern Creek volcanics.
-The sequence of "Moondarra siltstone - Eastern Creek Volcanics - Native Bee" is present in the southern part of the inversion, consistent with the cross-section located at line N12200.
-However, as we proceed north, the resistor disappears and so does any way of separating Moondarra and Native Bee rocks.
-The high resistivity of the Eastern Creek Volcanics allows us to determine the location of the two siltstones to the south.
-The two sub-sections of B are marked for the highest target potential based on their chargeability and their moderate conductivity.
+The easterly located Moondara Siltstone (B1) is separated from the Native Bee Siltstone (B2) by the resistive Eastern Creek volcanics.
+The sequence of "Moondarra siltstone - Eastern Creek Volcanics - Native Bee" is clear in the southern part of the inversion and consistent with the cross-section located at line N12200.
+In the north, the resistive volcanics between the siltstones disappears, while the chargeability low is continuous throughout the section.
+Using both physical properties enables the separation of the Moondarra and Native Bee rocks.
+The two sub-regions of B contain the highest target potential based on high chargeability within the moderate conductivity of the siltstones.

 .. figure:: images/MtIsa_3D_Model_Plan.png
     :align: center